 We are passionate about video games and education but these two don’t always go very well together.
 “Codex Knights” is our first foray into making a game that’s about fun first but has an underlying educational aspect.
 We have big ideas for the future but before we can jump into the industry headfirst and bring about real, sustainable change, we need to find a formula that works.
 We are implementing mechanics in the game that are intended to gamify reading.
 The game will require the player to read the books included in the game so they can solve puzzles and complete quests.
 This is the very early version of the idea (and it still has a ways to go) but through continuous development and user feedback, we’re aiming to refine this into a very effective formula that can be used in multiple contexts in the future.
 For example, we could use this mechanic to build a game or app to incentivise students to study.

-As people who were born and raised in South Africa, we’ve been immersed in the vibrant and colourful culture of Southern Africa our entire lives.
-Africa is a melting pot of diverse cultures, colourful clothes, innovation, and beautiful vistas.
+As someone who was born and raised in South Africa, I’ve been immersed in the vibrant and colourful culture of Southern Africa.
+Africa is a melting pot of diverse cultures, colourful clothes, innovation and beautiful vistas.
 However, Africa doesn’t always have the best reputation.
 We tend to only hear about the negative things, especially in the media.
 There are many positive things about Africa though and we want to showcase these things.
 We want to empower young people in Africa to tell the stories that have not been told yet.
 We are actively looking for young African citizens to submit their story ideas, particularly stories that are of a fantasy or science-fiction nature.
-We will publish and distribute those books online as well as integrate these stories into “Codex Knights”.
-We also have plans to further empower African authors to share their stories and ideas.
-Stay tuned…